riskframe/ai-rmm/framework/map-4.2.md

 3. Assess the potential impact of internal risks on the overall security, reliability, and performance of the AI system.

 ### Map 4.2.2.
 Define and Document Internal Risk Control Measures.

+To address internal risks associated with AI components, organizations define and document comprehensive risk control measures.
+This involves outlining specific strategies and protocols designed to mitigate identified risks effectively.
+These measures encompass a range of actions, including implementing security protocols, establishing data governance frameworks, and deploying monitoring systems to detect and respond to potential issues promptly.
+By documenting these control measures, organizations ensure clarity and consistency in their risk management approach, facilitating effective implementation and ongoing monitoring of internal risk controls across the AI system's components.

+Developing and implementing internal risk control measures involves mitigating identified risks and protecting the AI system from potential harm.
+This includes implementing security controls like access controls, encryption, and anomaly detection to safeguard data and systems from unauthorized access or manipulation.
+Additionally, establishing processes for quality assurance, testing, and validation ensures the reliability and performance of AI components, enhancing overall risk management capabilities.

 #### Sub Practices